-Whether it’s adoption, protection, education or welfare, there are many ways to help make the lives of animals in Singapore better.
-Sign up to be a volunteer at these places!
+Whether it’s adoption, protection, education or welfare, there are many ways to help make the lives of animals in Singapore better with these charities.

 When most people think of helping animals, they think of adoption or donations of money or time, but there’s a more direct way of offering your help.
 Go down to an animal care centre and volunteer your services in person.

 There are many things you can to do to help, from the more labour-intensive stuff like cleaning and grooming to advocacy, public relations, and even photography.
 Most places could do with whatever help they can get, so here’s a list of animal charities where you can pledge to better the lives of animals in Singapore.

 Mutts and Mittens